mattweirick/mattweirick.github.io/_posts/2022-04-01-call-for-chapters-training-student-library-instructors.md

 They have published on topics related to library instruction and information literacy in *Progressive Librarian*, *Library Trends*, *College &amp; Research Libraries News*, and *The Journal of Interactive Technology &amp; Pedagogy*.
 Johnson has chapters accepted in forthcoming ACRL Press publications including *Academic Librarian Burnout: Causes and Responses*; *Teaching Critical Reading Skills: Strategies for Academic Librarians*; *Undergraduate Research and the Academic Librarian: Case Studies &amp; Best Practices, Volume 2*; *Instructional Identities and Information Literacy: Transforming Our Programs, Institutions, and Profession, Volume 2*; and *Everyday Evidence-Based Practice in the Academic Library: Case Studies and Reflections*.

-If you have any questions or would like to discuss an idea before submitting a proposal, please contact me at <i class="fa fa-envelope" aria-hidden="true"></i>[matt@mattweirick.com](mailto:matt@mattweirick.com).
+If you have any questions or would like to discuss an idea before submitting a proposal, please contact me at matt@mattweirick.com <a href=mailto:matt@mattweirick.com> <i class="fa fa-envelope" aria-hidden="true"></i></a>